What Working Together Looks Like

 Over the years, the process has evolved significantly.

-The older system often required multiple appointments, healing periods, and repeated redesign sessions before tattooing could truly begin.
-After that it took up to and over a year to complete a sleeve.
+The older system often required multiple appointments, 1 session at a time, healing periods of 2-4 weeks between each.
+Proceeded by multiple design and re-design sessions before tattooing (or scheduling) could truly begin.
+After that it took up to, and over a year to complete each sleeve or Backpiece.
 While that approach worked, it became extremely time-consuming for both the client and the artist.

 Instead of endlessly preparing before tattooing starts, many projects now begin with: